Conference organisers: I also made a shorter cheatsheet with all this info for you.

 - Publish my slides and screen recording after my talk.
 If there is a good enough connection, this normally happens right after the presentation.
 Everything I create at your event will be licensed Creative Commons unless otherwise agreed.

-- I expect a prime speaking slot.
+- Provide me with a prime speaking slot.
 I’ve proven to be a good keynote speaker and find interesting topics to open or close conferences.
 I also work well as a moderator or on-stage interviewer.
 I don’t feel I am used to the best of my abilities for your event when I speak to a half-empty room in a side track.
 I am happy to promote and remind people of side-track activities though.

-- I want to have a recording of my talk.
+- Record and publish my talk.
 As each of my talks are unique there is no danger that people can attend one they already have seen on the web.
 Recordings are a great advertisement for your conference.

 - If possible, I’d like you to cover my travel and hotel.
 I am on stage and need to be able to concentrate on that.
 I can not do so if I need to find lodgings and organise travel to your event in addition to presenting.
 I don’t expect first class or business class flights, but I do expect to arrive a day before the event and leave the day after with lodging organised in between.
 I do not want to book and pay myself and get reimbursed.
 International payments are a mess and I don’t have time to deal with paper work in between events seeing that I am presenting almost every two weeks.
 I am sorry if that sounds harsh, but I want to concentrate on my talks, not try to explain to the tax department what all these invoices are about.